 The standard engine on the Hyundai Tucson does not have a turbo.
 It is a 2.0 L gasoline direct injection (GDI) engine that delivers 161 horsepower.
 It also comes with a 6-speed automatic transmission that offers SHIFTRONIC manual shifting mode.

-Although there are multiple options to upgrade your Hyundai Tucson overall, the engine can be upgraded too.
+There are multiple options to upgrade your Hyundai Tucson overall, including the engine.
 The Hyundai Tucson Value model, the Limited model, and Limited Ultimate model feature a 1.6 L turbocharged direct-injection engine.
 The turbocharged engine delivers 174 horsepower and is paired with a 7-speed EcoShift dual-clutch transmission.

 The Hyundai Tucson runs on gasoline.
 It’s recommended that unleaded gasoline with a Pump Octane Rating of 87 or higher be used with your Hyundai Tucson.
 Gasoline containing detergent additives to help prevent deposits forming on the engine is also recommended.